darianlio/darianlio-web/src/content/contact/index.md

 ---
-title: 'Let's Get In Touch'
+title: "Let's Get In Touch"
 ---

-Let us get in touch!
-I am always meeting new people and working on new and exciting potential projects.
-Shoot me an email!
+I am always excited to meet new people and look for new initiatives.
+If you have any questions, want to chat, or collaborate, shoot me an email or find me on social media!